PKU-RL/COPL/README.md

 ### Training

-To train single-task RL for hunting a sheep with focal reward: run `./scripts/sheep_focal.sh 0`, where 0 is the random seed. `--multi_task_config` in the script specifies the task and it can be changed to other config files in `src/config/env/single_task` to train RL for other tasks, such as hunting a cow and hunting a pig.
+To train single-task RL for hunting a sheep with focal reward:

+Run `./scripts/sheep_focal.sh 0`, where 0 is the random seed. `--multi_task_config` in the script specifies the task and it can be changed to other config files in `src/config/env/single_task` to train RL for other tasks, such as hunting a cow and hunting a pig.

-To train COPL for hunting domain: run `./scripts/hunt_copl.sh 0`, where 0 is the random seed. `--multi_task_config` in the script specifies the task domain and it can be changed to `src/config/env/multi_tasks/harvest.json` to train COPL for harvest domain.
+To train COPL for hunting domain:

+Run `./scripts/hunt_copl.sh 0`, where 0 is the random seed. `--multi_task_config` in the script specifies the task domain and it can be changed to `src/config/env/multi_tasks/harvest.json` to train COPL for harvest domain.

 ### Demos